 Rosacea Skin Condition

-We still do not know the exact origin of rosacea.
+World dermatology society still does not know the exact origin of rosacea.
 Most experts agree that the disorder is related to blood vessels in the deep skin layer.
 Under certain stimuli, vessels stay dilated.
 Permanently dilated vessels provoke the body’s response.
 The body sends immune and inflammatory cells to the area.
 These cells contribute to the permanent redness and pimples seen.

-There are two major components of rosacea: redness and inflammation.
+There are two significant components of rosacea: redness and inflammation.

 Types of Rosacea

-In addition to redness, some clients develop pimples that tend to fluctuate over time.
+Rosacea can be a central facial redness.
+It can also be associated with itching, burning, and stinging.
+In addition to redness, some clients develop pimples that fluctuate over time.
 There is also the type of rosacea in which the individual develops a bulbous nose.
 This occurrence is more typical in men than in women.
 Swollen and red eyes are one more type of rosacea.

-MedVSPA helps people with any type of rosacea.
-You can see MedVSPA successful results on the B&A page.
-A treatment plan starts with a unique combination of technologies.
-After inflammation disappears, MedVSPA recommends series of Scarlet RF Microneedling and PRP treatments to solidify results and reduce a risk of its reoccurrence.
+MedVSPA helps people with any rosacea type, and the B&A page shows MedVSPA results.
+MedVSPA recommends a series of Scarlet RF Microneedling and PRP treatments to solidify results and reduce the risk of reoccurrence.